-Discount Rail Passes include a Senior Railcard for the over 60s, Two Together Railcard, Family and Friends Railcard (up to 4 adults and 4 children aged 5 – 15), 16 – 25 Railcard, 26 – 30 Railcard, Disabled Persons Railcard and a Network Railcard which is for anyone over 16 traveling in London and the South-East. * Note there are conditions and restrictions for all railcards so do check at the point of booking.
+Discount Rail Passes include a Senior Railcard for the over 60s, Two Together Railcard, Family and Friends Railcard (up to 4 adults and 4 children aged 5 – 15), 16 – 25 Railcard, 26 – 30 Railcard, Disabled Persons Railcard and a Network Railcard which is for anyone over 16 travelling in London and the South-East. * Note there are conditions and restrictions for all railcards so do check at the point of booking.

 BritRail passes are only available to non-UK residents.

-They start at £116 for a 3 day pass and go up to £455 for a monthly pass.
+They start at £116 for a 3-day pass and go up to £455 for a monthly pass.
 There are 6 different passes available to suit varying lengths of time with passes available for 3/4/8/15/22 days and 1 month.

-There are there are 6 regional types of rail pass available too so if you only plan to explore one area you can purchase a pass just for there.
+There are 6 regional types of rail pass available too so if you only plan to explore one area you can purchase a pass just for there.
 Areas covered by the regional passes are England, the South West, London Plus (for day trips out of the capital), Scotland, the Scottish Highlands and Central Scotland.